Abdulmujeebbakare/intl_phone_numbers/README.md

 The database is <b>MySQLite</b>.

 ## INSTALLATION
-There is no need to install anything.
-The frontend has already been built and is bundled in the project.
+For the frontend, there is no need to install anything.
+It has already been built and is bundled in the project.
 The frontend files are located in src/main/resources/static directory.

+For the backend, Java 11 is required.